 We live in a technological age.
 From televisions to the internet, our daily lives are shaped by modern technology.
 But what exactly is the relationship between technology and modernity?
 Did one produce the other?
-In this seminar, we approach this subject through the close study of a single technology: the clock.
-Innocuous at first glance, the clock has played a major role in social, economic and cultural transformation throughout history.
-However, the exact relationship between the clock and modernity is subject to intense scholarly debate.
-In this seminar, we engage with this debate by revisiting a number of classic texts.
+In this seminar, we approach this subject through the close study of the relationship between technology and the "modernisation" of time.

 - Is the modern world characterised by a transition to clock-time?

 - Does the material and technological form of the clock matter?

 - What methods and theories have informed the history of time?